MarkWilcock/Generative-AI-Course/25 Use AI tools for Excel.md

-# Use AI tools to help with Excel Challenges
+# Use AI tools to help with Excel challenges

 People who use Excel regularly appreciate that there are often challenges building Excel spreadsheets.
 AI tools can help us become more productive with Excel in several ways.
 These include:
 * get advice on how to perform an Excel task.
 We can describe a problem in English to the AI tool and it will write the formulas required and explain how to apply (and possibly build an example spreadsheet);